 In Laertes’s years orgies of contraband and other illegal activities took place there in secrecy.
 The name was saved luckily by Christian sources not of course in order to resurrect Ithaca and Athena who supported Odysseus.
 The name was saved accidentally.

 This fact is ignored by everyone, so Taphians are placed wherever they wish, since they have forgotten that the truth lies only in Homer’s descriptions and not in the imagination of those who paraphrase him.

 A request to them.
 “Don’t play games with Taphian smugglers and traffickers (they sold Evmaeus to Laertes when he was young) they would assault you and will sink your ship”!

 τῶ τοι, ξεῖν’, Ἰθάκης γε καὶ ἐς Τροίην ὄνομ’ ἵκει…»

 Odyssey, Book 13, Lines 247-248.

-…There are creeks there that run throughout the year.
+…There are small rivers there that run throughout the year (ἐπηετανοὶ).

-Moreover, the clay containers exhibited in the Corinthian colony Vathy museum (new Ithaca - Thiaki), reveal that in the archaic era as well as during the classical antiquity, Ithaca imported water in a place where the owners were traditionally enemies of the Athenian allies of Cephalonia and Kerkyra – Corfu.
+Moreover, the Corinthian clay containers exhibited in Vathy museum (new Ithaca – Thiaki, post Corinthian colony), reveal that in the archaic era as well as during the classical antiquity, Thiaki, post Corinthian colony, imported water in a place where the owners were traditionally enemies of the Athenian allies of Cephalonia and Kerkyra – Corfu.

 The name of Petani in western Paliki of Kefallinia comes